 The item can be machine washable in a gentle cycle or hand washing.
-After washing, please lay it flat in this free basket to dry.
+After washing, please lay it flat in this basket to dry.

 Wash it by hand gently or machine wash in a mesh wash bag in cold water on the most delicate or woolens cycle.

 Do not wring.
 Instead, press the water out of the item gently.

 Avoid hang/line dry, lay the item flat in its natural shape on a hanging laundry drying basket or clean white towel to dry.

 Use neutral or special detergent for cashmere.

 Keep out of touch of pets/sharp objects.

 One of the most important factors used to determine the quality of cashmere is the fineness of the hairs on the fibre as well as the length of these hairs.
 Therefore

 |GRADE A||14 to 15.5 microns thickness and 42 mm long on average||It is usually considered as the longest and thinnest and is the best in terms of quality.
 Cashmere products made from grade A fiber always feel the softest and last longer than the rest.|